michaelfbonner/htmlTools/README.md

 **Documentation**

-The directory titled Documentation contains HTML manuals for all functions.
+The directory titled documentation contains HTML manuals for all functions.
 See the TABLE\_OF\_CONTENTS.html file to get started.